Skip to main content

 Working With Events

 Listening to events with Velocity's @Subscribe annotation is straightforward.
-You've already seen one such listener, using the ProxyInitializeEvent in your main class.
+You've already seen one such listener, using ProxyInitializeEvent in your main class.
 Additional events can be found on the Javadoc.

 Creating a listener method